How to Get From Santo Domingo to Las Terrenas

 • 🛬 Meet & greet service at the airport

-• 🧳 Luggage assistance, child seats, Wi-Fi, and even luxury upgrades available
+• 🧳 Luggage assistance, child seats, Wi-Fi, and even luxury upgrades are available

 Estimated cost: ~$150–$200 USD (for up to 5 passengers)